dev-bootcamp-2019/final-project-tsheltonking/design_pattern_decisions.md

 # Design Pattern Decisions

-### Summary
+## Summary

-The contract serves as a digital marketplace which attempts to be as The owner cannot be changed with editable permissions and if indirectly
+The contract serves as a digital marketplace where shoppers can purchase goods posted as offerings by store owners and where administrator accounts can manage who has permissions of ownership over shops, items, etc.

 ## MainMarket Contract Layout